By The Peninsula Foodist

 "(The robots) are never going to be able to serve, they're never going to be able to take your order," Li says.
 "If they even run food, they're not going to be able to drop food.
 And if you're a party of 10, Servi's not really capable of that."

-That's why Servi is used as an amenity, a tool — the robot isn't a replacement for Roger's team.
+That's why Servi is used as an amenity, a tool.
+But the robot isn't a replacement for Roger's team.
 Instead, the team programs Servi to ensure a constant flow of dishes to the dishwasher in the kitchen, limiting holdups in the dining room.
-With Servi covering this ground, the staff has bandwidth to stay attuned to guests' other needs.
+With Servi covering this ground, the staff has bandwidth to really stay attuned to guests' other needs.